VinitraMk/getcomic-cli/README.md

     2. To upgrade google-chrome in Ubuntu 16.04 LTS, run the following command.
     `sudo apt-get --only-upgrade install google-chrome-stable`
     3. Now you need a Chrome Driver.
 Download the latest release of ChromeDriver from this [site](https://sites.google.com/a/chromium.org/chromedriver/home)
     4. Navigate to the folder where you downloaded Chrome Driver and extract it's contents.
-Install the Chrome Driver by running the following com mands.
+Install the Chrome Driver by running the following commands.
     ```
     sudo chmod +x chromedriver
     sudo mv -f chromedriver /usr/local/share/chromedriver